Learn more about Flock Freight's shipping options today.

 Linehaul of a TL

-Common Equipment Types TL
+Common TL equipment

 A rail shipping term that refers to a frame with wheels and locking devices to secure a container during shipping.